davegarvey/rump-docker-example/README.md

 The `rump` container runs the Rump application every 5 seconds, which pulls data from `redis-1` and writes it to `redis-2`.
 It uses the pattern `apikey-*` to only move keys which start with `apikey-`, which means it will not move other keys such as analytics data.

+The `docker-compose` file uses environment variables on the Gateway containers to override the Redis host setting so that each Gateway targets a corresponding Redis.

 ## 1. Create the deployment

 Use `docker-compose up` to create the demo deployment.